dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 !!!
 Hint
     In the following we will use Ansible's configuration management capabilities in order to make sure all the OpenShift nodes have the right firewall settings.
 This is for your convenience.
-    Ansible is already present because the OpenShift installer makes heavy use of it.

-    Alternatively you can manually configure each nodes iptables configuration to open ports 2222/tcp, 24007-24008/tcp and 49152-49664/tcp.

 ---
-&#x3009;You should be able to ping all hosts using Ansible:
+&#8680; You should be able to ping all hosts using Ansible:

     ansible nodes -m ping